IDT-ITI/TSalV360/README.md

 ```
 ## A. TSV360 Dataset

-TSV360 is a dataset for text guided 360-degree video saliency detection.
+TSV360 is a dataset for text-driven 360-degree video saliency detection.
 It comprises 160 videos, each up to 60 seconds in duration, sourced from the benchmark saliency datasets VR-EyeTracking and Sports-360.
 The dataset covers a wide and diverse range of visual content, including indoor and outdoor scenes, sports events, and short films.

 We constructed the dataset as follows:

-We utilize ERP frames and their corresponding ground-truth saliency maps from the original datasets.
-An algorithm processes these inputs to generate multiple 2D video segments, each centered on different events within the same panoramic scene.
-For each 2D segment, we extract and assign event-specific saliency maps derived from the original ground-truth data, enabling attention localization.
-These 2D video segments are then passed through a video-language model to generate textual descriptions that capture the depicted events.
+We utilized EquiRectangular Projection (ERP) frames and their corresponding ground-truth saliency maps from the original datasets.
+An algorithm processed these inputs to generate multiple 2D video segments, each centered on different events within the same panoramic scene.
+For each 2D segment, we extracted and assigned event-specific saliency maps derived from the original ground-truth data.
+Following, these 2D video segments passed through a state-of-the-art video-language model (LlaVA-Next-7B) to generate textual descriptions that capture the depicted events.
-Finally, we perform manual curation to validate and refine the generated content, resulting in triplets of ERP frames, saliency maps, and text descriptions—each aligned to a specific event within the 360-degree video.
+Finally, we manually curated the generated content to validate and refine it, resulting in 160 videos in total.
+For each video, there are multiple triplets of ERP frames, saliency maps, and text descriptions, each corresponding to a different event.

 To download the TSV360 dataset: